andydlindsay/lectures/w05d03/README.md

   .then((result) => console.log(result));
 ```

-**NOTE:** `pg` uses "error first" callbacks meaning that the first argument will always be the error (if any) or null and the second argument will be the return value from our query.
+**NOTE:** When using callbacks instead of promises: `pg` uses "error first" callbacks meaning that the first argument will always be the error (if any) or null and the second argument will be the return value from our query.

 ### SQL Syntax Review